Aaron1924/healthcare-data-sharing/README.md

 The project uses a Python implementation of group signatures (pygroupsig) for privacy-preserving authentication.
 This allows:

-- Patients to sign data without revealing their identity
+- Doctors to sign records without revealing their identity
 - Verification of signatures without identifying the signer
 - Revocation of anonymity when necessary (by authorized entities)